-It is possible the protection you currently have in place is provided by on-premises hardware.
-However, considering how the threat landscape is changing, we have begun to see the need for an additional layer of defence which the cloud offers, capable of scaling to address the largest of attacks.
+The protection you currently have in place may be provided by on-premises hardware.
+However, considering how the threat landscape is changing, we see the need for an additional defense layer, which the cloud offers, capable of scaling to address the most massive attacks.

 Enter multi-layered security

-The best approach is to layer multiple, best-of-breed technologies on top of each other.
-This approach delivers multiple layers of defence, which have different strengths and weaknesses, making it harder for an attacker to get all the way through to your data.
+The best approach to IT security is to layer multiple, best-of-breed technologies on top of each other.
+This approach delivers various defense layers, which have different strengths and weaknesses, making it harder for cybercriminals to reach the data.

-“Multiple layers of defence is the concept of having your data or infrastructure in the middle, with rings of security protection around them."
+"Multiple layers of defense is the concept of having your data or infrastructure in the middle, with rings of security protection around them."

-A multi-layer strategy delivers what today’s threat environment demands.
-A spam filter can prevent emails with malicious attachments from reaching users in the first place.
+A multi-layer strategy delivers what today's threat environment demands.
+A spam filter can prevent emails with suspicious attachments from reaching users in the first place.
 A web filter can keep users away from websites contaminated with exploits.
-You might have these filters in place to prevent users from downloading exploits, but if those layers fail—and in some cases, they will—you will want to have anti-malware to check the code and the executables, and potentially put them in a sandbox and detonate them to see what their behaviour is.
+You might have these filters, but if those layers fail - and in some cases, they will - you need to have an anti-malware to check the code and the executables and potentially put them in a sandbox and detonate them to see what their behavior is.

-True multi-layered security – which is the industry-accepted approach – means a serious consideration of best-of-breed cloud-based technology.
+Proper multi-layered security is the industry-accepted approach, which means a severe consideration of best-of-breed cloud-based technology.

-What is important to understand is that these are not clearly distinct and isolated layers of security, but layers which integrate, intersect and mutually enforce one another.
-Applying and integrating a new layer serves to improve and further bolster the underlying layers.
+It is essential to understand the security layers are not distinct and isolated layers of security, but layers which integrate, intersect, and mutually enforce one another.
+To apply and integrate a new layer serve to improve, and further bolster the underlying layers.

 Identity and Access Management: Controls the use of data and protects its circulation.
-It identifies who has the right to access which systems and data (and across which devices) – often with features such as single sign-on and multi-factor authentication.
+It identifies who has the right to access the systems and data (across devices) – often with features as single sign-on and multi-factor authentication.

-Data Loss Prevention: The means of identifying and preventing unwanted leak or loss of data, blocking or placing content in quarantine to further protect or clean.
+Data Loss Prevention: The means to identify and prevent unwanted leak or loss of data, blocking or placing content in quarantine to further protect or improve.

-Classification & Secure Archiving: Marking and securely storing confidential or sensitive data such as customer and transactional data provides compliance with regulation along with company policies and is often a feature of data loss prevention tools.
+Classification & Secure Archiving: Marking and secure storing of confidential or sensitive data, as a customer and transactional data, provide compliance with regulation and company policies and is often a feature of data loss prevention tools.

-File Encryption: The encryption of sensitive data before leaving the network without impeding their functionality.
+File Encryption: The encryption of sensitive data before leaving the network without impeding its functionality.

-Network Monitoring & Analysis: By deploying an analysis engine in combination with sensors throughout a network, IT can evaluate suspicious objects, identify concealed threats which have already penetrated and maintain a real-time view of incoming threats.
-Analysis can layout vulnerabilities, diagnose and create a roadmap for bolstering network protection.
+Network Monitoring & Analysis: By applying an analysis engine in combination with sensors throughout a network, IT can evaluate suspicious objects, identify concealed threats that have already penetrated, and maintain a real-time view of incoming threats.
+The analysis can layout vulnerabilities, diagnose, and create a roadmap for bolstering network protection.

 Sandboxing: Sophisticated malware bypassing traditional security is caught and detonated in a controlled and isolated environment for analysis and increased threat protection.